 The severity of a broken bone can vary from a small fracture to a completely shattered bone.
-If you or a loved one were involved in an accident that led to any type of fracture, you may be eligible to file a claim and receive compensation for your injuries.
+If you or a loved one was involved in an accident that led to any type of fracture, you may be eligible to file a claim and receive compensation for your injuries.
 Contact a skilled New Jersey broken bone attorney at Meirowitz & Wasserberg, LLP, for further guidance and representation.

-Types of Bone Breaks
+Types Of Bone Breaks

 Bone breaks, or fractures, will happen at least once to most people in their lifetimes.
 The six main types of fractures include:

-- Non-displaced.
+- Nondisplaced.
 These fractures occur when the bone breaks, but the pieces remain aligned inside your body.

 - Displaced.
 Displaced fractures happen when the bone needs realignment before the fracture can heal.

 - Closed.
 If your bone does not break through your skin, you experienced a closed fracture.

 - Open.
 Open fractures, on the other hand, involve the bone breaking through the skin and sticking out of your body.